 The Panasonic Lumix S5II and Panasonic Lumix S5IIX were both announced at CES on 4th January 2023.
-The two cameras have a lot in common, but the S5IIX is more advanced and has a few extra features that may appeal to dedicated videographers.
-However, it’s not slated to go on sale until June 2023 whereas the S5II is set to hit the shelves in this month.
+The two cameras have a lot in common, but the S5IIX has a few extra features that may appeal to dedicated videographers.
+However, it’s not slated to go on sale until mid-May 2023 whereas the S5II went on sale in January 2023.
 With that in mind, we’re going to compare the key features of the two cameras and pull out their differences.

 - Panasonic Lumix S5II: 24.2MP full-frame (35.6×23.8mm) CMOS sensor

 - Panasonic Lumix S5IIX: 24.2MP full-frame (35.6×23.8mm) CMOS sensor